PcapPlusPlus/pcapplusplus.github.io/docs/community.md

 Thank you for using PcapPlusPlus!
 If you'd like to support us you can do it in various ways:

 - <script async defer src="https://buttons.github.io/buttons.js"></script><a class="github-button" href="https://github.com/seladb/pcapplusplus" data-icon="octicon-star" data-show-count="true" aria-label="Star seladb/pcapplusplus on GitHub">Star</a> Give us a star on GitHub, that helps ⭐⭐!
-- Spread the word about PcapPlusPlus in the social media, articles, web-sites or wherever you can
+- Spread the word about PcapPlusPlus in the social media, articles, web-sites or anywhere you can
 - If you're ready to share your use-case please contact us.
 We're planning to create a showcase page and we'll be more than happy to include yours

 ## Contribute